Help to Buy (HTB) scheme

-Lenders can confirm the maximum relief available to a HTB applicant using their application code and access number.
+Lenders can confirm the maximum relief available to a HTB applicant using their Application Number and Access Code.
 Applicants should give these details to their lender.

-If a HTB applicant is self-building a house, his or her solicitor must verify the claim.
-Solicitors must first apply to Revenue to be a registered solicitor for the HTB incentive.
+If a HTB applicant is self-building a qualifying property, their solicitor must verify the claim.
+Solicitors must first apply to Revenue to be a registered solicitor for the HTB scheme.

-To be a registered solicitor for verifying HTB claims for self-builds, solicitors must submit a completed HTB2 form through MyEnquiries in ROS.
-This should be submitted using the MyEnquiries category ‘Help to Buy Scheme – Solicitor Approval’.
+To be a registered solicitor for verifying HTB claims for self-builds, solicitors must submit a completed HTB2 form.
+The HTB form is submitted through MyEnquiries in Revenue Online Service (ROS), using the MyEnquiries category ‘Help to Buy Scheme – Solicitor Approval’.

-Contractors who wish to operate the HTB incentive need to provide Revenue with:
+Contractors who wish to operate the HTB scheme need to provide Revenue with:

 - evidence that they are tax compliant.
 This means that they must have a Relevant Contracts Tax (RCT) rate of zero or 20%.